Crossroadsman/ServerAdmin/homebrew.md

 Footnotes
 ---------
-<a name="footnote01">1</a>: Apple expressly [warns developers not to use the Apple-supplied versions of Ruby, Perl, Python or any other
+1. <a name="footnote01"> </a> Apple expressly [warns developers not to use the Apple-supplied versions of Ruby, Perl, Python or any other scripting languages that might be found on a MacOS installation](https://developer.apple.com/library/content/documentation/Security/Conceptual/System_Integrity_Protection_Guide/FileSystemProtections/FileSystemProtections.html#//apple_ref/doc/uid/TP40016462-CH2-DontLinkElementID_2).
-scripting languages that might be found on a MacOS installation](https://developer.apple.com/library/content/documentation/Security/Conceptual/System_Integrity_Protection_Guide/FileSystemProtections/FileSystemProtections.html#//apple_ref/doc/uid/TP40016462-CH2-DontLinkElementID_2).
+2. <a name="footnote02"> </a> Homebrew is [moving away](https://github.com/Homebrew/homebrew-core/issues/31510) from allowing options (since these are maintained by Homebrew itself) in favour of having project owners/users [produce (and thus maintain) their own taps for building from source](https://docs.brew.sh/How-to-Create-and-Maintain-a-Tap).